newrelic/developer-website/STYLE_GUIDE.md

 ### Technical references

-Technical reference pages are detailed technical specifications of the New Relic One platform and it's components.
+Technical reference pages are detailed technical specifications of the New Relic platform and itss components.

 ### Guides